ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 - call the function and saves the result as-if by invoking `mcerr_t err = XnrtoYn(input, input_size, output, output_size, &temporary_state);`; and,
 - return `err`.

-The interpretation of the values of the transcoding functions parameters are identical meaning to the restartable form.
+The interpretation of the values of the transcoding functions' parameters are identical meaning to the restartable transcoding functions' parameters.
 </p></div>

 <p><h5><b>7.S�.2 &emsp; Restartable and Non-Restartable Sized Multi Unit Conversion Functions</b></h5></p>